The myth of one life purpose.

 The pressure to find The One.

-People search for it like it’s the Holy Grail, and become understandably frustrated when it doesn’t appear.
+That one thing, that perfect assignment, that we will do until we die.
+People (including me) search for it like it’s the Holy Grail, and become understandably frustrated when it doesn’t appear.

-Here’s some good news.
+Here’s some good news:

 Your purpose isn’t one Big Thing that is the same your whole life.
+It changes.

+On average we are born into this life with 42 purposes.
 Now that’s an average, so of course there are people with one big clear purpose that they devote their life to.

 We see them, and get caught in the trap of beating ourselves up because we haven’t hit on the one Mother Teresa-style mission that we want to dedicate our entire existence to.

 So we might have assumed that moving from her current job is just one task arising in pursuit of the Big Mission / Purpose.
 And that’s not the case.
+For her, this transition was so vital that was an assignment all of its own.

+This is the beauty of purpose.
 It changes over time, and some last a day, and some are missions that last a lifetime.
+Some life purposes last a moment.

+When it comes to purpose, follow your intuition and looking for what feels good.
 Because the truth is, when it comes to what you want, there is no right or wrong, the only guide is:

 That’s a sign that you’re on-purpose.

-Note these words:
+Note the specific words:

 Genuinely – truly, if you’re absolutely honest with yourself.